Can sub-GeV dark matter coherently scatter on the electrons in the Atom?

+In order to compare the Electron ionization via of both the Migdal effect and recoil of a single electron, Ref.~\cite{Baxter:2019pnz} proposed the simple $U(1)$ extension model of the dark matter which is consist of a dark matter candidate $\chi$ and dark photon $A'$.
+The $A'$ kinetically mixes with the visible photon.
+In the work, electron ionization from REC is calculated and compared with the other two processes.
+Thus the corresponding calculation schemes, such as the Lagrangian, kinetics and dynamics, are similar.
+We just give some essential points and differences between Ref.~\cite{Baxter:2019pnz}.
+Detailed calculation can be from Ref.~\cite{Baxter:2019pnz} and the references within.
+First, the physical quantity for the comparison is denoted as

+It is the fiducial DM-free electron scattering cross section at fixed momentum transfer $q_0=\alpha m_{e}$, from which $\mu_{\chi e}$ is the reduced mass of the $\chi-e$ system.
 Next, we show the kinetics of the REC and compare it with the Migdal effect and recoil of a single electron.
-In all these processes, the incoming and outgoing states are the same: a dark matter particle plus a bound atom and a dark matter particle plus an ionized atom plus an unbound electron, respectively.
+In all these three processes, the incoming and outgoing states are the same: a dark matter particle plus a bound atom and a dark matter particle plus an ionized atom plus an unbound electron, respectively.
 The incoming dark matter is assumed to be a plane wave, which is both an energy eigenstate and a momentum eigenstate.
 The incoming atom (at rest in the lab frame) is an energy eigenstate and a momentum eigenstate too.
 The outgoing dark matter is also a plane wave, and the outgoing atom is in an excited state where the ionized electron belongs to the continuum spectrum of the atomic Hamiltonian.
-Consider the scattering process of a dark matter particle hitting electron clouds of Z electrons outside the entire nucleus, for the dark matter particle with mass $m_{\chi}$, incoming velocity $\bm{\upsilon}$, and outgoing momentum $\bm{p}'_{\chi}$, momentum conservation requires
+Consider the scattering process of a dark matter particle hitting electron clouds of $Z$ electrons outside the entire nucleus, for the dark matter particle with mass $m_{\chi}$, incoming velocity $\bm{\upsilon}$, and outgoing momentum $\bm{p}'_{\chi}$, momentum conservation requires

-Note that the recoil energy of the ionized electron are are always negligible compared with the momentum transfer.
+Note that the recoil energy of the ionized electron is always negligible compared with the momentum transfer.
 The energy conservation requires the ionized electron get